 I very much appreciate this brief article by trumpet player Jeff Purtle: Why Do Musicians Charge?
+[Edit: article no longer exists, but see the video in Mr. Purtle’s comment below.]
 Mr. Purtle makes the point that it costs a lot of money to be a musician.
 This is painfully true for woodwind doublers, who need not only a large number of high-quality instruments, but also reeds, maintenance and repairs, insurance, stands, cases, and more for each instrument, not to mention the cost of lessons or even college or conservatory study.

 I think the overhead costs of being an instrumentalist are a really important and valid point.
 But I do think are some more reasons why musicians should expect to be compensated fairly for what they do:

 - Time.
 An unskilled worker earns an hourly wage in return for their the time they spend on the clock.
 A skilled musician doesn’t just put in the two hours it takes to play a gig—he or she puts in decades of practice, preparation, and experience.

 - Pressure.
 A musician in live performance doesn’t get to do his or her work behind a closed office door, and then present it to the boss when it’s perfect.
 Even in the recording studio, a musician who doesn’t deliver a perfect take on demand won’t get called back.